w3f/Grants-Program/applications/DotHacks-private-SRC.md

 Functions of the Council

-* configure_program - Initiate/modify/disable/enablethe bug-bounty program for configuration.
+* configure_program - Initiate/modify/disable/enable the bug-bounty program for configuration.
 * add_curator - Add curators to the curator list.
 * delete_curator - Delete curators from the curator list.
 * send_rewards - Send rewards to the curator and the whitehat respectively.